Plantar Fasciitis and Chiropractic

 A Chiropractic Approach to Treating Plantar Fasciitis

 If you’re among the millions of Americans who have become frustrated with the overuse of prescription drugs and surgical procedures, take comfort in knowing this isn’t the only way to fix your problems.
-Chiropractic care has become a leading option for those suffering with Plantar Fasciitis.
+Chiropractic care has become a leading option for those suffering from Plantar Fasciitis.